adpro99/365ProToolkit/README.md

 ## Getting Started
 The 365 Pro Toolkit is currently in beta.
 We are looking for testers to help test its features and get feedback on new features.
-To join the beta program and get a fully functional license follow the steps below.
+To join the beta program and receive a fully functional license send an email to robert@activedirectorypro.com

-### Step 1.
-Create a github account.
-### Step 2.
-Post a comment in the
+### Prerequisite
+- .net 6.0 Desktop Runtime -> Download from Microsoft https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+- Global Admin rights to tenant

+### Install Steps

 Video walk through
 https://youtu.be/OTceV_OgNGA